XcavateBlockchain/xcavate_loan_contract/README.md

 Run the following command in the loan directory for the rust unit tests in the loan contract.

+# Important
-Comment out the "* 1000000000000" in line 89 and 166 in the lib.rs file of the smart contract for running the tests.
+Comment out the " * 1000000000000 " in line 89 and 166 in the lib.rs file of the smart contract for running the tests.
 These were implmented for demo purpose on polkadot js app.

 ```sh
 cargo +nightly test